This is an Insight article, written by a selected partner as part of GIR's co-published content. Read more on Insight

 Companies convicted of certain offences, including active bribery and money laundering, must also be debarred from public tendering for up to five years.

 Regulatory authorities can impose additional penalties.
 For example, the FCA can withdraw a firm’s authorisation and prohibit it from undertaking specific regulated activities for up to 12 months, prohibit individuals from carrying out regulated activities, or impose fines on firms or individuals.
-The Prudential Regulation Authority (the authority responsible for the prudential regulation and supervision of around 1,700 banks and other firms) can restrict a firm’s permission to conduct regulated activities or impose a fine.
+The Prudential Regulation Authority (which is responsible for the prudential regulation and supervision of around 1,700 banks and other firms) can restrict a firm’s permission to conduct regulated activities or impose a fine.
 HMRC can also consider the imposition of restrictions in respect of regulation or licensing regimes for matters under its control, such as those that apply to the regulation of controlled oils or excise warehousing.

-The Public Sector Procurement Directive (2014/24/EU) was transposed into UK law by the Public Contracts Regulations 2015.
-Under these Regulations, companies must be excluded from public procurement if they have been convicted in the past five years of any offences from a list that includes, among others, conspiracy, corruption, bribery, money laundering and fraud.
+The Public Sector Procurement Directive (2014/24/EU) was transposed into UK law by the Public Contracts Regulations 2015 (the 2015 Regulations).
+Under these Regulations, companies must be excluded from public procurement if they have been convicted in the past five years of any offences from a list that includes conspiracy, corruption, bribery, money laundering and fraud.
 The corporate offence of failure to prevent bribery (section 7 of the Bribery Act 2010) is not included in this list of offences and does not require mandatory debarment.

 - the level of culpability and financial harm;

-- the aggravating or mitigating factors, for example whether the criminal activity was endemic or whether the corporate offered full co-operation with the law enforcement authority during the investigation;
+- any aggravating or mitigating factors, for example whether the criminal activity was endemic or whether the corporate offered full co-operation with the law enforcement authority during the investigation;

 - the financial circumstances of the company; and

 - the stage at which a guilty plea was entered (if the matter was not contested).